ThiagoLaass/Beyond-Gravity-Realm/README.md

 # Author

-I, Thiago Borges Laass, am a current Software Engineering student at PUC.
+I, Thiago Laass, am a current Software Engineering student at PUC.
 I'm passionate about coding and problem-solving, constantly exploring new technologies to broaden my skills.
 My journey in software development has been an incredible learning experience, and I'm excited to continue growing in this field.
 That way, i present this small and simple application, whose content is something im truly passionate about.